Touch-type Read and Spell (TTRS)

 TTRS divides its course into 24 levels, each containing 31 modules.
 Each module takes only a few minutes to complete, providing immediate feedback based on completion and accuracy.
 This encourages student success through positive reinforcement, as learners earn points towards trophies and certificates.

-The program begins with touch-typing, reading, and spelling vowels, using audio tracks to reinforce sound-letter correspondence.
-Students see letters on screen, hear them through headphones, and type them, building muscle memory and spelling skills.
-This multi-sensory approach supports those with dyslexia who may struggle with short-term memory.
+Beginning with touch-typing, reading, and spelling vowels, TTRS uses audio tracks to drive home sound-letter correspondence.
+The students see the letters on the screen, hear them through headphones and then type them, so developing muscle memory and spelling skills.
+This multi-sensory approach supports those who are dyslexic and have poor short-term memory.

 Touch Type Read and Spell classroom